FHA Loan Residency Requirements for Non-Citizens

 According to HUD guidelines, the property must be your principal residence.
 You must have a valid Social Security Number and be authorized to work in the U.S., as evidenced by an Employment Authorization Document.

-Permanent Resident Aliens
+Permanent Resident Aliens and Green Card Holders

 A permanent resident has been granted lawful permanent residence in the U.S., also known as a green card holder.
 Permanent residents can live and work in the country indefinitely.